-Writing a formal email is an important skill for students, job seekers, and working people.
+Writing formal emails is an important skill for students, professionals, job seekers, and English learners.

 1. Use the Correct Subject Line